Display your data in a calendar layout.

 - Event color (you can assign a distinct color to each event).

-Here the Event Title corresponds to the Name field on Airtable, which is a basic Single line text.
+Here the Event Title corresponds to the Name field in our table, which is a basic Single line text.

 Here, you need to use a Single select field type.
 The values need to be specified either as text (e.g. "Red") or as the HEX equivalent of the preferred color (e.g. "#FF00000").
+The full list of colors along with their HEX equivalents is available here.
 In our example, we've used both options to show how it looks.

 Here, you can add any number of additional fields that will be shown inside event pop-up when the user clicks on the event.
 The following fields types are available: